Tachyonic dark energy- Constraints from current observations: Introduction

 An alternative scalar field model, which is inspired by string theory, is the tachyonic dark energy model.
 The tachyon scalar field models have a dark energy equation of the state parameter lying within the range $-1 \leq w \leq 0$, with $w$ approaching zero in the distant past.
 In the context of tachyonic scalar fields, two particularly well studied potentials are the inverse square potential and the exponential potential, which are 'runaway' potentials.
 Constraints on the tachyon scalar field parameters for both of these potentials were studied using low-redshift data in \cite{singh2019low}.
-The exponential potential is particularly significant as it avoids the future event horizon that arises in the standard $\Lambda$CDM model \cite{bagla2003cosmology,copeland2005needed,calcagni2006tachyon,rajvanshi2019reconstruction}.
-This model is even more significant as the latest DESI data favours a slowing down of the acceleration of the Universe \cite{wang2025questioning,van2025suggestions,camphuis2025spt,son2025strong} and hence from a theoretical point of view, this model is a viable explanation.
+The exponential potential is particularly significant as it avoids the future event horizon that arises in the standard $\Lambda$CDM model \cite{bagla2003cosmology,copeland2005needed,calcagni2006tachyon,rajvanshi2019reconstruction}. {Dark Energy Spectroscopic Instrument (DESI) results indicate that for $w_0-w_a$ model of dark energy, the combination of DESI data with either CMB or Type Ia supernova observations favors $w_0 > -1$ and $w_a < 0$, implying a stronger cosmic acceleration in the past \cite{adame2025desi,DESIDr2bao}}.
+Therefore this model gains significance as the latest DESI data favours a slowing down of the acceleration of the Universe \cite{wang2025questioning,van2025suggestions,camphuis2025spt,son2025strong} and hence from a theoretical point of view, this model is a viable explanation.
 Motivated by this, we perform a detailed analysis of this model and compare the evolution of the universe predicted with the latest observations.
 Our results show that the parameters in this model are consistent within $1\sigma$.
 Additionally, for a varying equation of state parameter, there is no tension in the Hubble constant ($H_0$) and other cosmological parameters \cite{Di_Valentino_2021,DAHMANI2023101266}.
 Our analysis reveals a turnaround in both the equation of state parameter $w$ and the deceleration parameter $q$ in the past; the current accelerated expansion of the universe may eventually slow down or go back to the decelerated expansion in the future.

 This paper is structured as follows: Section \ref{Theory} presents the theoretical framework of the tachyon model with an exponential potential in a homogeneous and isotropic universe.
 Section \ref{Data} describes the observational data and the methodology used in our analysis.
 Finally, Section \ref{summary} provides the summary and conclusions of this analysis.